How to redesign an existing website without erasing rankings

 - Plus an XML version that should be linked from the robots.txt page (and submitted to both Google and Yahoo for indexing)

-For example; in very large eCommerce SEO projects its possible to dramatically increase the number of indexed pages on Google by using the All_Products modification as a site map, and placing the A-Z links it generates on the footer of every page.
+For example; in very large eCommerce SEO services projects its possible to dramatically increase the number of indexed pages on Google by using the All_Products modification as a site map, and placing the A-Z links it generates on the footer of every page.

 Custom 404 Error Page

-Add a Custom 404 Error Page: According to a recent poll, only 23% of visitors that encounter a 404 page make a second attempt to find the missing page.
+Add a Custom 404 Error Page: According to a survey, only 23% of visitors that encounter a 404 page make a second attempt to find the missing page.
 That means 77% of visitors that encounter a 404 error will immediately leave your website!
 Creation of an effective Custom 404 Page, you can actually increase visitor retention by ensuring they find what they need.

-Make sure there is a robots.txt file on the site, because search engine spiders look for it!
+As part of the redesign of an existing website, make sure there is a robots.txt file on the site, because search engine spiders look for it!
 In there you can specify which, if any, directories or files are NOT to be indexed.
 In the majority of cases, you allow all spiders access to everything.
 If the file is missing, the requests for it generates 404 Page Not Found errors – and you should always try to minimise these errors.

 The robots.txt file should also include a link to your sitemap e.g.;